pycui/pond-solver/README.md

 # pond-solver
-A solver for the mobile game "Pond"
+A solver for the mobile game "Pond" (浅塘）

 You can via download the game (free) via https://www.taptap.com/app/8708.
 Instructions are also available there.